Till We MEAT Again

 Some of the meat dishes I tried here in South Korea are somewhat similar to the meat dishes in the Philippines.

 One Korean beef dish that reminds me so much of our own “nilagang baka” (Filipino beef stew with clear broth) is 갈비탕 (galbitang/kalbitang).
 (I had to tell my Filipino friends in the Filipino version of this article that G and K in Hanguel are used interchangeably thus kimchi when written in Romanized form could also be gimchi.)

 Kalbi, in English, is short ribs.
 When Filipinos cook beef stew, it’s also the ribs of the cow they choose.
-But while in the Philippines we add Chinese chard, potato, cabbage and saba (a banana variety used primarily for cooking), with kalbitang, mixed are radish, dangmyeon (starch noodles) and onions.
+But while in the Philippines we add Chinese chard, potato, cabbage and saba (a banana variety used primarily for cooking), with kalbitang, added are radish, enoki mushrooms dangmyeon (starch noodles) and onions.
 In a restaurant, I was once served kalbitang with egg.
 I was also told that it can also be cooked with kimchi.
 That I have not tried yet.

 Tang means soup.
 Synonymous to tang is another Korean word – guk.
 Thus, if at the end of the name of a certain Korean dish there’s either tang or guk, expect that the meat is cooked with soup. 삼계탕 (samgyetang) for example is soupy chicken dish.
 It is comparable to the Filipinos’ tinolang manok (chicken stew) which is cooked with either green papaya or chayote and ginger.
 What primarily goes with samgyetang when prepared are red dates, ginseng, onion, and garlic.